360innovator/360market/README.md

-## AWS Amplify React+Vite Starter Template
+## Azure Python Starter Template

-This repository provides a starter template for creating applications using React+Vite and AWS Amplify, emphasizing easy setup for authentication, API, and database capabilities.
+This repository provides a starter template for creating applications using Microsoft Azure services, emphasizing easy setup for authentication, API, and storage capabilities.

 ## Overview

-This template equips you with a foundational React application integrated with AWS Amplify, streamlined for scalability and performance.
-It is ideal for developers looking to jumpstart their project with pre-configured AWS services like Cognito, AppSync, and DynamoDB.
+This template equips you with a foundational Python application integrated with Azure, streamlined for scalability and performance.
+It is ideal for developers looking to jumpstart their project with pre-configured Azure resources.

 ## Features

-- **Authentication**: Setup with Amazon Cognito for secure user authentication.
+- **Authentication**: Placeholder setup for Azure Active Directory integration.
-- **API**: Ready-to-use GraphQL endpoint with AWS AppSync.
+- **Storage**: Uses Azure Blob Storage for persisting data.
-- **Database**: Real-time database powered by Amazon DynamoDB.
+- **Alerts**: Simple alert system that can be extended for Azure Monitor.

-## Deploying to AWS
+## Deploying to Azure

-For detailed instructions on deploying your application, refer to the [deployment section](https://docs.amplify.aws/react/start/quickstart/#deploy-a-fullstack-app-to-aws) of our documentation.
+Refer to the official Azure documentation for deployment steps tailored to your environment.

 ## Security